DanDobrick/blog/README.md

 `![Table Locks]({{ site.baseurl }}/assets/images/{{ page.id }}/table-locks.png){: .img-responsive}`

 ## Todo
+- Make a page with an embedded video for each unexplored games video.

 - Center "top" image
 - allow "top" to be either png or jpg
 - Look into replacing my thor scripts with [jekyll-compose](https://github.com/jekyll/jekyll-compose)